Georgios Panagopoulos MD | Orthopaedic Surgeon

 The arthroscope is essentially a slim telescope (4.5mm or 2.9mm) with a high-definition camera, surrounded by a fiber-optic tube that functions as a light source.
 In order to see inside the joint and to undertake any procedures, the joint needs to be ‘opened’ up.
 This is done by distending the joint with normal saline fluid.
 A specialized pump is used to control the pressure and rate of fluid going into the joint, to optimize visualization.
 The surgeon will make small incisions in the front and side of your shoulder to insert tiny instruments in order to address all pathology found.
 Multiple arthroscopic instruments may be used during the procedure.
 These include probes, graspers, punches, rasps, elevators and suture cutters.
 Power instruments, such as shaver and burrs, or radiofrequency probes may also be used.
 Small implants may be used during the procedure.
 Suture-anchors are the most common implant used during arthroscopic shoulder surgery.
 A suture-anchor is essentially a small screw made usually out of biocomposite material, loaded with sutures through a small eyelet.
 The anchor is placed flash with the bone and the suture is threaded through the tissue to repair.
 This allows the damaged tissue to be repaired to its anatomical position.

-Recovery after shoulder arthroscopy
+Recovery after arthroscopy

 What are the advantages of shoulder arthroscopy?